andweber/loxberry-plugin-kalliope/README.md

 ## Installation

 /!\ You need to have a running [LoxBerry](http://www.loxwiki.eu:80/x/o4CO) installation with a microphone and an audio output connected.
 You can get the latest version from [https://download.loxberry.de/](https://download.loxberry.de/).
 Consult the [installation instructions](http://www.loxwiki.eu:80/x/r4CO) for more details.
-For issues with audio or microphone the [audio guide](Audio.md) may help.

-You can download the last stable version of this plugin from [http://plugins.loxberry.de/](http://plugins.loxberry.de/) or you download this repository as *.zip.
+You can download the last stable version of this plugin from [http://plugins.loxberry.de/](http://plugins.loxberry.de/) or the [https://github.com/andweber/loxberry-plugin-kalliope/releases](releases pages).
+For the development version download this repository as *.zip.

 LoxBerry contains a [bug](https://github.com/mschlenstedt/Loxberry/issues/165).
 As long as this is not fixed use the following manual fix:
 1. Log into loxberry with an ssh as root